DiedB/caldera-precomp/README.md

 #### Scenarios

 - `precomp-scenario-vulnexp` scans the IP range for public-facing Microsoft Exchange servers and checks whether they are vulnerable to ProxyShell (CVE-2021-34473, CVE-2021-34523, and CVE-2021-31207).
 If it finds any vulnerable hosts, it exploits the vulnerability, extracting all email addresses from the Exchange Server and dropping a webshell.
 The webshell is then used to spawn a Sandcat agent on the remote Exchange server.
-- `precomp-scenario-spray` scans public-facing websites for e-mail addresses and the target IP range for public-facing RDP servers.
+- `precomp-scenario-spray` scans public-facing websites for email addresses and the target IP range for public-facing RDP servers.
 The resulting information is used to execute a password spray against RDP.
 If successful, the adversary logs in to RDP and spawns a Sandcat agent on the remote host.
+- `precomp-scenario-phish` scans public-facing websites for email addresses, generates a malicious Office document which - when macros are enabled - calls back to the CALDERA server which hosts a PowerShell dropper.
+On execution of this dropper, a Sandcat agent is spawned on the remote host.
+The email is based on a payload `.eml` file.

 #### Autonomous